Wilson rallies Jets past Pickett, Steelers 24-20

 Jets: Return home to host AFC East rival Miami next Sunday.
 The Dolphins have dominated the series of late, taking eight of the last nine meetings.

-Steelers: Travel to Buffalo next Sunday hoping to replicate an upset of the Bills in the 2021 season opener.
+Steelers: Travel to Buffalo next Sunday.
+Pittsburgh upset the Bills on the road in the 2021 season opener.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL